Demindiro/toa/README.md

 |  127:96 | record trie root  |

-poly1305 and nonce are zeroed before encryption and are stored unencrypted.
+Only bytes 127:40 are encrypted. poly1305 and nonce are stored unencrypted.

 ### 3. Record trie